Can It Replace Google for Research? For Many Tasks, Yes

 It’s not a writing tool.
 Perplexity is a research and synthesis tool.
 The prose it generates is functional but not polished.
 If you’re trying to write a compelling essay, a piece of marketing copy, or a long-form article, ChatGPT or Claude will serve you much better.
 Perplexity’s output is more like a well-organized research brief than a finished document.

 Spaces (its collaborative feature) is still maturing.
 Perplexity has a feature called Spaces that lets you create shared research environments with custom instructions.
 In theory this is great for teams.
-In practice, I found it useful but rough around the edges — the collaborative and customization features feel like they’re still being developed.
+In practice it’s useful but rough around the edges — the collaborative and customization features feel like they’re still being developed.
 Worth keeping an eye on, but not a reason to buy the subscription yet by itself.

-To give you a concrete sense of performance differences, here’s how a multi-step research task actually played out in my testing.
-The task: “Build me a landscape of AI-powered customer service tools for mid-market SaaS companies — who the major players are, how they differentiate, what they’ve announced recently, and what pricing looks like.”
+This kind of multi-step research task illustrates the performance differences well — for example: “Build me a landscape of AI-powered customer service tools for mid-market SaaS companies — who the major players are, how they differentiate, what they’ve announced recently, and what pricing looks like.”

-With standard Google: I got a mix of vendor websites, a few listicle articles of varying quality, and some G2 review pages.
-Useful starting material, but I had to do all the synthesis myself — reading multiple articles, cross-referencing, and building the picture manually.
-Total useful research time before I had something I could work with: roughly 40 minutes.
+With standard Google: a typical search returns a mix of vendor websites, a few listicle articles of varying quality, and some G2 review pages — useful starting material, but the synthesis is left to you: reading multiple articles, cross-referencing, and building the picture manually.

-With ChatGPT (without web search enabled): Good synthesis of the landscape as it existed at training time, but noticeably dated.
-Several tools it mentioned had been acquired, pivoted, or launched significant new products since the training cutoff.
-The response was well-structured but factually stale in ways that matter for competitive analysis.
+With ChatGPT (without web search enabled): A static model can give a good synthesis of the landscape as it existed at training time, but it dates fast — tools get acquired, pivot, or launch major products after the cutoff.
+The result reads as well-structured yet factually stale in ways that matter for competitive analysis.

-With Perplexity Pro (Pro Search mode): It asked me a clarifying question first — “Are you focusing on voice, chat, or omnichannel tools?” — which forced me to be more specific (useful in itself).
-The resulting synthesis covered recent funding announcements, product launches, and pricing pages with inline citations.
-I could click through to verify the key claims.
-I had a working research brief in roughly 15 minutes that I then spent another 15 minutes verifying and expanding.
-Total time: ~30 minutes, with higher confidence in recency.
+With Perplexity Pro (Pro Search mode): It may ask a clarifying question first — for example, narrowing whether the focus is voice, chat, or omnichannel tools — which pushes you to be more specific (useful in itself).
+The synthesis can cover recent funding announcements, product launches, and pricing pages with inline citations you can click through to verify, making it well suited to building a research brief with higher confidence in recency.

 Pricing: Is $20/Month Actually Worth It?